shepbox/node-amqp/README.md

 - `autoDelete`: boolean, default true.
     If set, the exchange is deleted when all queues have finished using it.
+- `preBaked`: boolean, default false.
+    If set, the exchange is considered preBaked and will not try to declare.
+    (Binds only) This is useful if another application is setting up exchanges and you don't need to re-declare them.

 An exchange will emit the `'open'` event when it is finally declared.